Inge Sargent

 Inge Sargent (born Inge Eberhard; 23 February 1932 – 5 February 2023), also known as Sao Nang Thu Sandi (စဝ်သုစန္ဒီ), was an Austrian and American author and human-rights activist who was the last Mahadevi of Hsipaw, reigning from 1957 until 1959.

 Early life

-Eberhard was born on 23 February 1932, in Bad Sankt Leonhard, Austria.
+Eberhard was born on 23 February 1932, in Bad Sankt Leonhard im Lavanttal, Austria.
+Her father was a forest ranger.
 When she was six years old, the Nazis annexed her homeland, and her mother was arrested by them on three occasions.

 Following World War II, Eberhard decided to study in the United States.
 In 1951, she received one of the first Austrian Fulbright Scholarships and enrolled at Colorado Women's College.